Hotel and Tent

 Although non-technical, you require climbing gears for Pisang Peak climbing.
 You can either buy all the climbing gears or get some on hire as well.
 The cost of purchasing is higher than hiring them.

 Therefore, to know about the actual cost of Pisang Peak climbing, you must be sure about the season you trek, duration, services and mode of transportation you use.
 Nepal Trekking Routes is always waiting for you to help plan the right trip at the right price.
-Don’t hesitate to contact us via email, phone call, WhatsApp or online booking facilities.
-Click our Website
+Don’t hesitate to contact us via email, phone call, WhatsApp or online booking facilities on our website

 Reception at the Kathmandu Airport and transfer to the hotel.